danwolff/biaslist.com/README.md

-# biaslist.com
+# Introduction

-This is a simple framework for searchable/filterable table presented as HTML, backed by a SQLite db and queried from PHP.
+This is a simple site design focused on presenting a searchable/filterable table presented as HTML.
+The table data is contained in a SQLite db and queried from PHP.

 Features include the following:

-1. A main, zebra-striped single-page table that can be searched/filtered from a field at the top.
+1. At `index.php` - A main, zebra-striped single-page table that can be searched/filtered from a field at the top.

-2. A second, behind-the-scenes editor page to add or modify entries.
+2. At `editor/edit.php` - A second, behind-the-scenes editor page to add or modify entries.
 Click a cell to edit it, then click Save, with some color-coding affordances during the edit flow.

-The example DB has about 1000 rows in the table.
+The example DB, `bias_db.sqlite` has about 1000 rows in the table.

+# Comments

+The same basic pattern could be applied to other domains where occasionally searching and filtering similarly-sized tables might be a useful reference activity, and which might benefit from an equally straightforward editing/expansion flow.